Murmured - The anti-social network

 • Sticky, human notices for limits/expiry instead of intrusive popup

-Challenges + Tradeoffs
+Challenges & Tradeoffs

 Challenge -> Solution

-• NFC joining was unreliable
+• NFC-based joining proved unreliable across devices

 • Ownership without identity